KonKar96/Efood-Order-Scraper/README.md

 # Efood Order Scraper

+Hi!
+This is a small python script to give you an idea of how many orders you made and how much did you spent on [efood.gr](https://www.e-food.gr/).

 Efood order scraper is based on selenium automation framework

 It uses Python and its mission is to extract info about the orders in Efood